chenmin700606/NovelGenerator/README.md

 4. Finally, your complete book draft will be presented!
 5. Before publication, we recommend a final manual edit to eliminate possible inconsistencies and remove possible technical markup.
 Re-generation with the same input may give a better result.
 Save both versions for comparison.

-### 🤝 Contributing

-Contributions are welcome!
-If you have suggestions or want to improve the project, please feel free to:

-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ---

 If you like this project, please give it a star ⭐